skullzarmy/a11y-tester-wordpress-plugin/readme.txt

 == Customization ==

 The plugin comes with a predefined set of CSS styles to make the results readable and organized.
-You can customize the styles by editing the a11y-styles.css file.
+Starting from version 1.0.3, you can override the default styles by placing a customized `a11y-styles.css` file in the following directory structure:

+- wp-content
+    - themes
+        - your-active-theme
+            - a11y-tester
+                - a11y-styles.css

 == Screenshots ==